↑

 • Avocados

-In addition to exercise and sleep, it’s important to take time for yourself every day to do things that you enjoy.
+In addition to exercise and sleep, it’s essential to take time for yourself every day to do things you enjoy.
+This can help to reduce stress and prevent compassion fatigue.

 Some ideas you can do to relax and de-stress include: